 “I don’t think this is out of character. . .
 It’s a win!” crowed UDAAP member and then Baltimore Planning Director Tom Stosur.

-Pinkett: “Unaware of plan to raze”
+Pinkett: “Unaware of plan”

 Residents later said they were relieved the buildings were to be saved, though they found the design to still be “pretty massive.

 Some still thought 80 units was too many for the site, which is sandwiched between Clipper Road and Light Rail tracks.